diegoalzate/building-blocks/README.md

-# Gather-Sig
+# Building Block

 ## Quick Start Notes

-1. Run `npx create-web3` to start install
-2. Run `yarn` or `npm install` to install all the dependencies
+1. Run `yarn` or `npm install` to install all the dependencies
-3. Once installation is complete, `cd` into your app's directory and run `yarn chain` or `npm run chain` to start a local hardhat environment
+2. Once installation is complete, `cd` into your app's directory and run `yarn chain` or `npm run chain` to start a local hardhat environment
-4. Open another terminal and `cd` into your app's directory
+3. Open another terminal and `cd` into your app's directory
-5. Run `yarn deploy` or `npm run deploy` to deploy the example contract locally
+4. Run `yarn deploy` or `npm run deploy` to deploy the example contract locally
-6. Run `yarn dev` or `npm run dev` to start your Next dev environment
+5. Run `yarn dev` or `npm run dev` to start your Next dev environment

 ## Technologies